Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Whether you’re new to credit, looking to repair past mistakes, or are a student who wants to learn about credit, maintaining a low limit can help you reach your goals without making mistakes that you may regret later.

-Just like the moral in the story of the tortoise and the hare, slow and steady will win the credit race.
-That means keeping your credit limit — and your balance — low until you’re in a position where you can confidently increase it.
+Just like in the story of the tortoise and the hare, a steady and deliberate approach will help you succeed in the credit game.
+This means keeping both your credit limit and balance low until you feel confident managing a higher limit.

 And when you do increase it, you’ll know that you have the discipline and financial wherewithal to keep your spending to a minimum — and your credit score to a maximum.